KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 Presets are saved to ComfyUI/user/SimpleQwenVL_configs/system_prompts_user.json.
 The file is created automatically on first use.

 6. Multi-GPU Caveats
 cuda_device parameter may not work correctly in direct_clean and keep_vram modes, as ComfyUI itself may have already initialized CUDA with different settings.
-For multi-GPU, subprocess mode is recommended.

 7. Vision ID Logic
 add_vision_id with auto mode calculates: True if (num_images != 1 or num_videos > 0) else False.
 This matches Qwen3/Qwen3.5 requirements for multi-image scenarios.